GreatSealUSA/GreatSealUSA_Art/American_Dream/American_Dream_Machine.md

 Machine for Context Changing mythology public dream systems.

-Best understood through the lense of James Joyce's Finnegans Wake
+Best understood through the lenses of James Joyce's Finnegans Wake
 A "new world order" of John 1:1 Bible verse, the origin of public dreams.
 We The People are the creator of Public Dreams.